The Symbolism Behind Square and Rectangular Watches

 Square Watches in Popular Culture

 The geometric watch has appeared at key moments in popular culture precisely because of its symbolic weight.
-Steve McQueen wore a square Heuer Monaco in the 1971 film Le Mans - a deliberate choice that communicated the character's precision, competitiveness, and refusal to conform.
-The watch became as iconic as McQueen himself in that context, and Monaco sales reflected it for decades.
+Steve McQueen wore a square TAG Heuer Monaco in the 1971 film Le Mans a deliberate choice that communicated the character's precision, competitiveness, and refusal to conform.
+The watch became as iconic as McQueen himself in that context.
+For the full story, see our history of the TAG Heuer Monaco.

-Man in dark suit wearing a Söner rectangular watch with black dial - the square watch as a symbol of sophistication and authority
+Man in dark suit wearing a Söner rectangular watch with black dial, the square watch as a symbol of sophistication and quiet authority

 What Wearing a Square Watch Says About You

 The associations that square and rectangular watches carry are not universal, but they are consistent enough to be meaningful.
-Broadly, choosing a geometric watch communicates:
+Broadly, choosing a geometric watch communicates four things.

 Considered style.
 You have thought about what you wear rather than defaulted to the most common option.
 The round sports watch is the path of least resistance.
 The rectangular dress watch requires a deliberate choice.